 Daughter Lila Frances Reynolds (1924-1997) was born on May 21, 1924.
 On Nov.
 9, 1944, when she was 20 years of age, she wed Robert W. Amos (Nov.
 14, 1919-1987).
 Their union withstood the ups and downs of more than four decades.
 The nine offspring born to the pair were Terran Lee Amos, Sharon Kay Amos, Robert William Amos Jr., William Lyle Amos, Pamela Jean Amos, Michael Mac Amos, Peggy Ann Amos, Patrick Mac Amos and Suzanne Lyn Amos.
 Tragedy shook the family when son Michael died in Broward County, FL at the age of 20 on Oct.
 7, 1974.
 Robert died on Aug.
 16, 1987.
 She outlived her spouse by a decade.
 She passed away at age 73, in Kalamazoo, on Nov.
 26, 1997.
 They sleep aside each other for all time in South Portage Cemetery.

 Daughter Airetta "LaRene" Reynolds (1928-2006) was born on April 4, 1928 in Kalamazoo.
 She was just eight years old when her mother died.
-In 1948, she entered into marriage with William Ralph Sims ( ? -1957).
-They were together for nine years until his death in 1957.
-The couple bore seven offspring -- Mary Ruble, William Sims, David Sims, Roger Sims, Walter Sims, Lyleen Still and Delos Sims.
+In 1948, she entered into marriage with U.S. Armed Forces veteran William Ralph Sims Jr. (Jan.
+19, 1930-1956), a native of Kalamzoo, MI and the son of Mrs. Earl Kellogg of Battle Creek.
+They were together for eight years until his tragic death.
+The couple together bore six offspring -- Mary Gladys Fredo Ruble, William Ralph "Bill" Sims III, David Dean Sims, Roger Lee Sims, Walter "Danny" Sims and Lyleen Still.
 Three step-children in the clan were Thomas Kellogg, Dion Kellogg and Theresa Jackson.
+William moved to California in about 1953, working as a truck driver and making his residence in Glendale, CA, while LaRene and the children remained in Battle Creek.
+He was employed by U.S.A.C.
+Transport Company which had a connection site in Mobile, AL .
+Tragically, at 4 a.m. on Aug.
+2, 1956, he was "killed instantly" in a vehicle accident at Mobile, reported the Battle Creek Enquirer.
+"Driving a highway tractor, Mr. Sims skidded through a dead-end intersectin and piled into an embankment on the outskirts of Mobile."
+The remains were returned to Michigan for interment.
 As a widow, LaRene supported herself for 25 years through her work at the Holiday Inn of Battle Creek.
 In her spare time she liked to attend church, read, travel, and visit casinos and amusement parks.
-In time, she wed (?)
-Nash ( ? - ? ).
-The couple made a home in Battle Creek.
-LaRene passed away at age 78 on July 27, 2006.
+In May 1961, she wed Delos Nash Sr. ( ? - ? ).
+One known son of this couple was Delos Nash Jr. The couple made a home in Battle Creek but divorced in 1962.
+LaRene made her home in 1971 at 8 New England Avenue in Battle Creek.
+Sadly, she passed away at age 78 on July 27, 2006.
 She was pictured in an obituary in the Battle Creek Enquirer.
 Her survivors included 38 grandchildren, 40 great-grandchildren and two great-great grandchildren.
 Pastor H. Leon Rayburn, of Dexter Lake Church of God, officiated the funeral service.
-Burial was in Hicks Cemetry.
+Burial was in Hicks Cemetery.

 Son Lawrence Henry Ernest Reynolds (1929-2001) was born on Dec.
 10, 1929 in Kalamazoo.
 His mother died when Lawrence was only seven years of age.
 He and younger brother Joseph dwelled in 1950 with an uncle and aunt, Robert L. and Mabel Rager, in Portage, Kalamazoo County.
 At that time, he earned a living as a pin setter in a bowling alley.
 Lawrence is believed to have been married in Kalamazoo on April 18, 1953 and to have fathered children.
 The marriage ended in divorce.
 Lawrence died at age 71 on Nov.
 24, 2001.
 Interment was in Fort Custer National Cemetery in Augusta, MI.